What are the advantages of Impact Drivers?

 Impact drivers are not suited for driving soft materials.

-This is because between the hammer strikes there is no torque applied, and the bit can actually rotate backwards.
+This is because between the hammer strikes there is no torque applied,

 You can feel this by holding the chuck with your hands while the driver is on;